Keeping It Simple Italian

 • Butter

-With the cornmeal on this recipe, it calls for finely ground cornmeal and not coarse.
-You can use coarse cornmeal but the texture of the cookies will be more grainy and like biting into large bit of cornmeal.
+Ingredient Notes: The cornmeal in this recipe, calls for finely ground cornmeal and not coarse.
+You can use coarse cornmeal but the texture of the cookies will be more grainy and kind of like biting into a large bit of cornmeal.
 So if you do not like that then make sure you are using finely ground.
+If you have polenta on hand like I always do to make baked polenta, you can use this as well.

 cornmeal cookies laid out